 Mole Cricket Damage

-Mole cricket damage usually occurs in warmer climates, especially areas along the coast of the southeastern U.S. Their damage can be recognized by irregularly raised burrows and dying grass.
+Mole cricket damage usually occurs in warmer climates, especially areas along the coast of the southeastern United States.
+Their damage can be recognized by irregularly raised burrows and dying grass.

 These insects are often attracted to lawns that have an abundance of thatch—a thick, spongy mat of runners and undecomposed grass clippings on the soil surface.
 Improper mowing and excessive water or fertilizer can lead to this condition.
 Mole crickets find this to be a suitable habitat and will eventually overwinter within deep burrows, which are created by their extensive digging.
 Once the soil warms up in spring, they will work their way up to the surface to feed on grass, usually at night.
 This feeding also takes place in the upper inch or so of soil.